 • Pinterest : Types of poses

-Personally, I check a lot of animated GIFs to document myself for my actings.
-This format is widely used nowadays to illustrate conversations in chat rooms or forums and tend to synthesize some specific messages.
+Personally, I use animated Gifs a lot to document myself for the actings.
+This format is widely used today to illustrate conversations in chats or forums and they usually synthesize specific messages.
 I usually associate the word gif in the google search engine with a type of emotion or expression to find gestures and timing information.

 • Emotion & Reaction GIFs